MeowningMaster/task-manager-api/README.md

 Claimr technical assignment.
 [Task description](./articles/task-description.md)

 ## Hosted API
-API is hosted on Digital Ocean.
-Visit [interactive documentation](http://146.190.178.107:5000/documentation)
+API is hosted on Railway.
+Visit [interactive documentation](https://task-manager-api-production.up.railway.app/docs)

+> [!WARNING]
+> Later description is outdated.
+There is bun, elysia, new IOC and configs, tests are broken

 ## How to run
 1. Clone this repository